oist/NEXTNet/README.md

 ## Time distributions

 Time distributions define (a) the time it takes from the infection of a node until it transmits the disease across a specific link, and (b) the time it takes for a node to recover.
 NEXT-NET offers the following pre-defined distributions, and allows users to easily implement additional distributions.
+Many of the common distributions listed below have an additional parameter `pinf` which specifies the probability of no infection.
+See the R package manual pages [](https://oist.github.io/NEXTNetR/reference/time_distributions.html) and [time_functions](https://oist.github.io/NEXTNetR/reference/time_functions.html) for additional details.

 * *Exponential*.
 Exponential distribution with a given rate and optionally a given probability of no infection (i.e. an infinite transmission time).
+Command-line syntax `exponential(lambda, pinf = 0)`.
 * *Gamma*.
 Gamma distribution parametrized with mean and variance and optionally the probability of no infection.
+Command-line syntax `gamma(mean, variance, pinf = 0)`.
 * *Lognormal*.
 Log-normal distribution parametrized with mean and variance and optionally the probability of no infection.
+Command-line syntax `lognormal(mean, variance, pinf = 0)`.
 * *Weibull*.
 Weibull distribution parametrized with shape and scale and optionally the probability of no infection.
+Command-line syntax `weibull(shape, scale, pinf = 0)`.
 * *Polynomial rate*.
 Polynomial infectiousness function of arbitrary degree.
+Command-line syntax `polynomial_rate(coeffs)`.
 * *Infectiousness time-course*.
 Arbitrary infectionsness function defined by a list of times and corresponding infection rates.
+Command-line syntax `infectiousness(taus, lambdas)`.
 * *Deterministic*.
 Fixed time of infection.
+Command-line syntax `deterministic(tau)`.

 ## Simulation algorithms